 4. Nature & Outdoors

 Whether you prefer mountain biking and summer hiking or snowshoeing and cross-country skiing, Grande Prairie is the right place for you.
 There are a number of parks and trails available for nature lovers.

 Grande Prairie is a shopper’s paradise.
 It’s often referred to as the “Shopping Capital of the North.”

-The downtown area is home to more than 400 retailers, large and small.
+The Grande Prairie downtown area is home to more than 400 retailers, large and small.
 Some of the top retailers include Forbes & Friends Flair Boutique, Four Corners Tea, the Farmers’ Market, Walmart, Best Buy, Staples, Future Shop and Costco.